 - Download the Jornada Metadata Template (MS Word .docx format)

 - The JRN Information Management team will gladly assist with data archiving and publishing.
-Metadata templates and other resources for data providers and users can be found at the Jornada-IM website.
+Researchers can find more metadata templates and additional methods for documenting and submitting datasets on the Jornada-IM website.

 Updating project information